newton-js/Payment-Splitting-Computation/README.md

 # Lannister-Pay
-A node.js app fee configurations and transaction fee computation APIs
+A node.js app transaction payment spliiting computation API

 # To start the app
 - install typescript and ts-node globally using "npm run -g typescript ts-node"